 In 1878 he was admitted to the Faculty of Advocates and began his career at the Scottish bar.
 The next year he married Margaret McDowall, daughter of Thomas Steven, a Glasgow iron merchant.
 They had one daughter, who died in 1918.

 His career took off quickly thanks to his influential connections with the west of Scotland, the source of most of the lucrative commercial litigations in the Parliament House, and a natural gift of robust and telling advocacy.

-After only 14 years of junior practice he was called to the bar in 1878.
+After only four years of junior practice he was called to the bar in 1878.
 For the next ten years he was a lecturer in constitutional law and history at Glasgow University, but this appointment, which did not require him to live in the city, did not interfere with his professional progress.

 Like many other ambitious young advocates he took up politics, but his first attempt to enter parliament as Liberal candidate for West Perthshire in 1892 was unsuccessful.

 He also failed in 1893 to secure election for Linlithgowshire, but at the general election in 1895 he was returned in that constituency which he represented until his elevation to the bench in 1913.